EzraChai/google-form-school/README.md

 # Google Form Automation For SMKTPD School

 ### Why I made this?
-To solve the problem where I need to fill up the google form daily for kehadiran which is quite annoying.
+To solve the problem where I need to fill up the google form daily for the kehadiran which is quite annoying.

 ### How to use?
 Make sure that you install the Node.js.